AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-bus-and-event-store.md

     return new InMemoryEventStorageEngine();
 }
 ```
-> NOTE: If you exclude `axon-server-connector` transiant dependency from `axon-spring-boot-starter` you will have `EmbeddedEventStore` component auto-configured and loaded into Spring Application Context (if concrete implementation of `EventStorageEngine` is available in Spring Application Context).
+> NOTE: If you exclude `axon-server-connector` dependency from `axon-spring-boot-starter` you will have `EmbeddedEventStore` component auto-configured and loaded into Spring Application Context (if concrete implementation of `EventStorageEngine` is available in Spring Application Context).
 You only need to configure `EventStorageEngine / InMemoryEventStorageEngine` Spring bean in your configuration in this case.

 {% endtab %}
 {% endtabs %}

-#### Combining multiple event stores into one
+##### Combining multiple event stores into one

 The `SequenceEventStorageEngine` is a wrapper around two other event storage engines.
 When reading, it returns the events from both event storage engines.
 Appended events are only appended to the second event storage engine.
 This is useful in cases where two different implementations of event storage are used for performance reasons, for example.
 The first would be a larger, but slower event store, while the second is optimized for quick reading and writing.

-#### Filtering Stored Events
+##### Filtering Stored Events

 The `FilteringEventStorageEngine` allows events to be filtered based on a predicate.
 Only events that match this predicate will be stored.
 Note that event processors that use the event store as a source of events, may not receive these events, as they are not being stored.